While you might have enough information about mattresses and all of the different types available, you might not know enough about

 I’ve mentioned how bunkie boards are a compact alternative to box springs, but allow me to elaborate more on that comparison.
 These types are designed to give mattresses support and added comfort, but that’s as far as the similarities go.

 Starting with the obvious, a bunkie board is typically 2 inches high, whereas a box spring is bigger with a standard height of 9 inches.
-Thickness determines how high the mattress will sit and how easy it is to get in and out of bed.
+Thickness determines how high the

 Also, the thickness of these support systems makes sense when you consider their construction.
 Bunkie boards are single sheets, but box springs are fabric-covered platforms (possibly with coils).
 Naturally, bunkie boards are more portable, lightweight, and easier to store than their counterparts.